willemw12/get_iplayer_downloader/README.md

 To execute without installing, run:

-    <path to this directory>/src/get_iplayer_downloader.py

-If the python 2 executable name is python2, run:

-    python2 <path to this directory>/src/get_iplayer_downloader.py
+    python3 <path to this directory>/src/get_iplayer_downloader.py

+If the "python" executable is a version of Python 3, then you can simply link the script to a directory in $PATH.
+For example, from this directory:

+    ln -s $(pwd)/src/get_iplayer_downloader.py ~/bin/get_iplayer_downloader.py

+and run it, without installing, as:

+    get_iplayer_downloader.py

 ### Running the install script